"Do you know when the kibbutzim system failed?" the old fellow was testing me, on a hot twilit evening in Eugene. I gestured for him to continue.

 "It happened when they started hiring people."

 He was there.
-In the early day of the kibbutz movement, idealists of all stripes joined with like-minded people to return to the land and make the desert bloom.
-It was egalitarian for as long as they were poor.
+In the early day of the kibbutz movement, immigrant idealists joined together to work the land.
+It stayed egalitarian for as long as they were poor.

-In this country, we're all trained to be part of a corporation, owned for the time we are on private property, managed as a herd by a hierarchy of "good" or "bad" bosses.
-This is tenacious stuff.
+In the U.S., we're all trained to be part of a corporation, owned for the time we work on private property, managed as a herd by a hierarchy of "good" or "bad" bosses.
+This is a tenacious system.
 One of the main lessons of the Internet boom in silicon valley, for me, was that despite the unprecedented money & freedom, where co-operative work would have seemed natural, instead the bureaucratic ecology reasserted itself quickly, and entrepreneurs hired people who needed, and wanted, to be told what to do.
-The people came, from big old corporations, to young small ones, and brought their habits with them.
-Fitting in perfectly.
+People came from big old corporations, arriving at young small corporations, and brought their habits with them.
+They fit perfectly.
 They were still wage slaves, doing what they were told.
 They were still not free.

 I hope this is because of habit & culture, and not something innate in people.
 I always tell people that "hope" isn't a very good strategy.
-So, what can move people away from these habits?
+So, what can we do to move people away from these habits?

 From the federal government's point of view, it isn't possible to run a company where everyone is an independent person.
 The IRS forbids it.
 The nominal objective is to prevent abuse of labor.
 Which obviously hasn't worked.
 The true objective is the IRS ensnarement of as many people as possible into the regular corporate payment of income tax.
 The side-effect is that it's very hard for people to stay independently self-employed.

-A self-employed person is a kind of "one-person corporation", which is terribly ironic, since the laws defining corporations intended to create a "legal person", or an abstract individual.
-Anyway, just as a start, to promote true individual freedom, people need to be corporations.
+A self-employed person doesn't really have the rights of a "one-person corporation", which is terribly ironic, since the laws defining corporations intended to create a "legal person", or an abstract individual.
+Anyway, just as a start, to promote true individual freedom, people need the rights of corporations.

-And they need to co-operate.
-To keep people free, and to allow them to initiate cooperation easily & officially, a "consortium corporation" is needed.
-This is so individuals can represent themselves as a group, without being forced to hire themselves into a corporate bureaucracy, become employees, and thereby forfeit their economic identities as independent individuals.
+Just as importantly, they need to co-operate.
+To keep people free, and to allow them to initiate cooperation easily & officially, an easy "consortium corporation" is needed.
+This is so individuals can represent themselves as a group, or a project, without being forced to hire themselves into a corporate bureaucracy, become employees, and thereby forfeit their economic identities as independent individuals.